Umar Saif: Career

 Saif established Pakistan's first IT university Information Technology University (ITU) and on 20 January 2013, he was appointed as the first and founding Vice Chancellor of the ITU by the Government of Punjab.
 At the age of 34, he became the youngest vice chancellor of a university in Pakistan at the time.
 In November 2016 he was inducted into the Punjab provincial cabinet of Chief Minister Shahbaz Sharif and was appointed as an adviser to the Chief Minister.
 In March 2017 Saif began co-hosting the reality television series Idea Croron Ka as a business expert.

 On 12 November 2018, the government of Punjab asked Saif to step down from the office of chairman of the PITB and Vice Chancellor of Information Technology University.

 He is credited for being the brains behind digital governance of Punjab and one of the main driving forces behind the IT ecosystem in the country.
 During his term as chairman of the PITB, more than 300 projects were carried out.

 In January 2019, Saif joined Jang Group as Chief Digital Officer.
 In February 2019, Saif founded his new startup called SurveyAuto and also announced to start his own venture capital firm called Khudi Ventures.

+In August 2023, Saif joined cabinet of caretaker prime minister Anwar ul Haq Kakar, taking offices of IT And Science Minister.

+In December 2023, In his role as the Caretaker Minister for Information Technology and Telecommunications, Saif announced that the caretaker federal cabinet had given approval for Pakistan's inaugural National Space Policy.
+Additionally, he also revealed plans to establish the National Cyber Crime Investigation Agency (NCCIA) to supplant the Federal Investigation Agency (FIA) in handling cybercrimes, alongside the creation of a specialized telecom tribunal.
+In January 2024, Saif initiated the Pakistan Startup Fund, a government initiative aimed at investing Rs2 billion annually in Pakistani startups.
+Additionally, he claimed that the nation's IT exports had risen by 32 percent in the preceding 60 days.
+The same month, Saif inaugurated the Pakistan Internet Exchange during his tenure as Caretaker Minister for IT.
+In February, The International Telecommunications Union (ITU) has appointed Dr. Umar Saif to the Digital Innovation Board of the Innovation and Entrepreneurship Alliance for Digital Development.